 I am an herbalist and I love elderberry.
 I’ve used elderberries countless times to ward off upper respiratory infections.

-However, I want to be clear: there aren’t any studies regarding in vivo use of elderberries in Covid-19.
-And because this is a new virus, we don’t have any lengthy experience to rely on.
+However, I want to be clear: there aren’t any studies regarding in vivo use of elderberries in viral infections that also cause cytokine storms.

 As much as I love elderberry, I can’t tell you that it is completely safe.